-The Uruguay star currently tops the list of the costliest deals to date in a hectic preseason, but who else makes the selection?
+The Uruguay international star currently tops the list of the close-season's biggest deals to date in a hectic window but who else has been signed for big money?Despite almost a month of the transfer window still remaining, the summer of 2014 has already been quite remarkable.

-With clubs enjoying greater commercial and broadcast revenues than ever and following the veritable shop window that is the World Cup, it is safe to expect a significant number of more big signings between now and September - but these are the biggest so far.
+With clubs enjoying greater commercial and broadcast revenues than ever and on the back of the shop window that is the World Cup, it is safe to expect more big signings between now and September.

-Luis Suarez may have seen his World Cup end in ignominy, but it wasn't long after his time in Brazil that Barcelona paid the biggest fee of the summer so far – a staggering 89.3 million euros – to bring the Premier League player of the year to Spain.
+Luis Suarez may have seen his World Cup end in ignominy but it wasn't long after his time in Brazil that Barcelona paid what is currently the biggest fee of the summer - a staggering £70m - to bring the Premier League player of the year to Spain.

 |TOP 10 MOST EXPENSIVE TRANSFERS OF 2014